About

 Short

-Jesse Robbins is an early-stage investor in AI developer tools and infrastructure.
-His personal and firm portfolio includes over 60 companies including Snyk, PagerDuty, Tailscale, and LaunchDarkly.
-He cofounded Chef, cofounded the DevOps movement, and built the communities and movements around them.
+Jesse Robbins invests at the early stage in AI developer tools and infrastructure.
+His personal and firm portfolio includes over 60 companies, including Snyk, PagerDuty, Tailscale, and LaunchDarkly.
+He cofounded Chef, cofounded the DevOps movement, and pioneered chaos engineering at Amazon as "Master of Disaster."

 Long

 Jesse Robbins invests at the early stage in AI developer tools and infrastructure.
-His personal and firm portfolio includes over 60 companies — Snyk, Netlify, PagerDuty, LaunchDarkly, Tailscale, Sanity, and Continue among them.
-Three went public: PagerDuty, Instacart, and Fastly.
+His personal and firm portfolio includes over 60 companies, including Snyk, Netlify, PagerDuty, LaunchDarkly, Tailscale, Sanity, and Continue.
+Five have gone public so far: PagerDuty, Instacart, Fastly, Caribou Biosciences, and Zymergen.

-Earlier in his career, he stepped away from tech to train as a firefighter and EMT.
-He brought that discipline to Amazon as "Master of Disaster," responsible for the availability of every property bearing the Amazon brand.
+Robbins was building ISPs in high school and had an early IPO in 1999 before stepping away from tech to train as a firefighter and EMT.
+When he joined Amazon in 2001, two careers collided.
+As "Master of Disaster," he was responsible for the availability of every Amazon property.
 He created the Incident Management program and the GameDay exercises — deliberately breaking production systems so teams could practice before real disasters hit.
 That work pioneered chaos engineering, incident management, and site reliability engineering.

 After Amazon, he cofounded the Velocity Conference and the DevOps movement, reshaping how the industry develops and operates software.
-As founding CEO of Chef, he built one of the most widely adopted open-source infrastructure automation platforms — adopted by Facebook, Google, Apple, and IBM — and grew one of the largest open-source communities in infrastructure software.
-Chef was acquired by Progress Software.
+As founding CEO of Chef, he and his cofounders opened up infrastructure automation that had been closely guarded inside companies like Google and Amazon.
+Chef became one of the most widely adopted open-source infrastructure platforms, used by Facebook, Google, Apple, and IBM.
+Chef was acquired for over $220 million.
 He went on to found Orion Labs, a voice-first AI platform for frontline teams.

 What I do now